 Forms & Downloads:

 You will need a credit card to open an application.
-We recommend that you prepare all necessary supporting documents (test scores, teacher recommendation, etc.) for the application in advance.
+We recommend that you prepare all necessary supporting documents (test scores, etc.) for the application in advance.
 Applicants will be emailed a confirmation that they have opened an application.
 The parent e-mail provided in the online application is the address to which CTD communications will be sent.

-Once the Summer Program office receives a completed application (which means all supporting materials have been received), it is forwarded to the appropriate Program Coordinator for review.
+Once the Summer Program office processes the completed application (which means all supporting materials have been received), it is forwarded to the appropriate Program Coordinator for review.
 When an enrollment decision is made, the Program Coordinator will notify the applicant using the primary email address provided in the application.
 The process takes approximately four weeks from the time a completed application is received.
 Incomplete applications are not reviewed, and do not “hold a spot” in the desired course.
 Due to the volume of applications received, the review process may take longer in April, May, and June.

-- Current or most up-to-date transcript
+- Current or most up-to-date transcript (report card)

 - Proof of prerequisite, if noted in course description (This is typically fulfilled with the prerequisite course’s inclusion on a report card, or another document issued by the student’s school.
 Prerequisite courses must be completed before the beginning of the Summer Program, but may be in progress when the student is applying to the course.)